 "Penny" -- Stunningly beautiful, classy, aristocratic coppery sorrel 6-1/2 year old 15.1H stocky Tennessee Walking Horse mare with excellent bloodlines.
 A nice horse to be seen riding, and what an excellent prospect for a broodmare!
 Penny has a beautiful round rump, sloping shoulders, naturally arched neck, carries herself with los of presence, big back end, long thick flowing mane and tail.
 Click on picture at LEFT to see more info.
 NOT FOR SALE AT THIS TIME

 "Kiss" -- We raised her, trained her the right way, then turned her out for a long time with the broodmares and cattle to just grow up and mature.
 When we pulled her back out of the pasture recently and started riding her again, she took up like we just left off yesterday.
 She is spirited and fun to ride, very flashy and has only had one set of shoes on in her life, and that's because the kids wanted to take her to a playday where they had racking classes, and we wanted to see if it she would pick her front feet up just a little higher.
 You can see in the video above that it really didn't make much of a difference -- she was still the same old automatic transmission kinda gal!
-Rock hard hooves of steel, perfect gait. $4250
+Rock hard hooves of steel, perfect gait.
+In foal to our stallion "Diamond Dak" for a March, 2016 baby. $4250

 Click on her photo to go to her page.